mattiadr/SDP-Astar/doc/DOCUMENTATION.md

 the barrier, they can check if every other thread has finished its work, in that case we know that the best path has been found and can be reconstructed.

+### Path reconstruction

+The path is reconstructed starting from the `cameFrom` array which contains the parent of all the nodes explored, starting from the destination node we add the parent to the path until we reach the source node.

+In the shared version the `cameFrom` array is a global variable and the path can be reconstructed by the main thread once all the worker threads finished, so we can expect the same performance of the sequential one.

+In the message passing version instead the information on the parent of a node is known only by the owner of that node, and we have to use messages and semaphores to synchronize the threads and reconstruct the path.
+In this case we can expect worse performance compared to the other versions caused by the overhead of the messages and the semaphores.

 ## Results

 All the results presented are obtained on a Windows machine with an AMD Ryzen 7 3700X with 8 physical cores and 16 logical threads.
-The executables are compiled using MSVC 17.0 and cmake 3.23.2 with option `-DCMAKE_BUILD_TYPE=Release` to optimize the binary for performance.
+The executables are compiled using MSVC 17.0 and cmake 3.23.2 with option `-DCMAKE_BUILD_TYPE=Release` to optimize the binaries for performance.

 ### Test graphs

 To test the performance of the different algorithms we used 4 different graphs, 2 generated with `graph_generation` with different sizes and K neighbors and 2 generated starting from real cities using OpenStreetMap API.
+The edges in the graph represents real roads in the cities, and to each type of road has been assigned a different weight to make a more realistic simulation.

 - `k-neargraph_`
 - `k-neargraph_`